Pssst. How’s your delivery experience (DX)?

 Reduce shipping costs

 Whether we like it or not, customers want free or cheap shipping, but we know you need to protect your profit margins too.
-There are a few ways that you can reduce the cost of shipping items to customers.
-These savings can then be passed onto the customers, which can ultimately increase the chances of them purchasing from your store.
+There are a few ways you can reduce the cost of shipping items to customers.
+These savings can then be passed onto the customers which can ultimately increase the chances of them purchasing from your store.